CraftAcademy/paps/README.md

 PapsNews is a News Agency Web Application used to share your local and international news directly on your device screen.

-Once you land on the Homepage (https://....herokuapp.com/), you need to Signup in order to have access to the web contents (click on sign up in the navbar)
+Once you land on the Homepage ```(https://....herokuapp.com/)```, you need to Signup in order to have access to the web contents
+(click on sign up in the navbar)

+README.md is updated daily during development of this project by our teams scrum master.
+Each day the scrum master adds the new features and technologies we implement to create a living document.
+This allows us to properly document every process our application can accomplish.

 ## Getting Started